 Background: A most-visited and the busiest road of Bangalore, MG Road or Mahatama Gandhi Road in Bangalore is a one-stop destination for everyone.
 From shopping adventures of handicrafts, attires, bone china, etc and dance clubs to call centers and offices, MG Road blankets everything one can think of in a city.
 Young, working professionals can mostly be seen on the streets of this region in Bangalore.
 With a plethora of cafes and restaurants serving some of the most lip-smacking delicacies, MG Road tends to be a favorite amongst locals and tourists alike.

 Spooky Occurrences: The road that crosses the call-center is better to be avoided during the night.
 It is said that a young woman who worked in the call-center was killed in a drunk and driving case.
 The driver that had hit that woman left her there, screaming, and she died on that spot.
-Office goers have claimed that they hear a woman screaming on the night of that same date, every year.
+Office goers have claimed that they hear a woman screaming on the night of that same date, every year which is why it is counted among top haunted places in Bangalore.

 Goosebumps?
 Well, I got it a couple of times.
 If you are the adventurous type, I dare you to try these haunted places in Bangalore.
 Even if you are not, getting an opportunity of witnessing the supernatural powers would make up an interesting story to boast about when hanging out with your buddies.
 Plan your spookyation to Bangalore and get ready for some hair-raising adventures that will make your throats dry and your forehead sweat.
 Don’t hold back, for the ghosts are waiting!